WordPress/gutenberg/docs/how-to-guides/feature-flags.md

 For production builds, webpack ['minifies'](https://en.wikipedia.org/wiki/Minification_(programming)) the code, removing as much unnecessary JavaScript as it can.

 One of the steps involves something known as 'dead code elimination'.
-So when the following code is encountered, webpack determines that the surrounding `if`statement is unnecessary:
+For example, when the following code is encountered, webpack determines that the surrounding `if`statement is unnecessary:

 ```js
 if ( true ) {